PrestaShop/prestashop.github.io/news/_posts/2020-05-11-cms-security-summit.md

 ## Automatic updates

 As everyone already know, the principal risk for a software is its age, keeping it updated is mandatory and considerably reduce the risk of having security issues.
-Even if you think at a T time there are no problems, nobody and nothing can not predict the future, a 0 day on PHP, Apache, Nginx ...
+Even if you think at a T time there are no problems, nobody and nothing can predict the future, a 0 day on PHP, Apache, Nginx ...
 By updating the software you're sure it's compatible with latest system softwares versions.

 However, updating a CMS is more risky when you have custom theme, uncompatible modules, modules not following good practices or if [BC Breaks](bc-breaks) are introduced due to security reasons or performance gain.